 Cupid Bell Peppers

-Cupid peppers may be found year-round with peak season in the summer and fall.
+Cupid peppers are available year-round, with a peak season in the summer through fall.

-Bell peppers are nutrient-dense vegetables, with vitamins C, A, E, B6 and six different carotenoids – the phytonutrients responsible for the deep red color of the small-statured bell peppers.
-These different carotenoids have antioxidant and anti-inflammatory benefits, and have been shown to have cancer-fighting properties.
+Cupid peppers contain vitamins C, A, E, B6, and carotenoids, which are the phytonutrients responsible for the deep red color of the peppers and are known to have antioxidant and anti-inflammatory properties.

 Recipes that include Cupid Bell Peppers.
 One is easiest, three is harder.